-Detailed explanation about I/O signals of QE81WH is provided as follows:
+Detailed explanation about I/O signals of QE81WH4W is provided as follows:

-5.2.1 Input signals

-- (1) Module ready (Xn0) - (a) When the power of CPU module is turned on or the CPU module reset is performed, it will turn ON as soon as the measurement is ready. - (b)This signal (Xn0) is turned OFF when energy measuring module displays a hardware error, and RUN LED is turned off. - (2) Periodic electric energy 1 data completion flag (Xn1) - (a) When Periodic electric energy 1 measurement flag (Yn1) is turned OFF and calculation of the periodic electric energy 1 is stopped, then this signal (Xn1) turns ON.
-While calculating the periodic electric energy 1, this signal (Xn1) turns OFF. - (b) In order to acquire the data under the condition where the periodic electric energy 1 is checked after the accumulation of the periodic electric energy is stopped, obtain the data while this signal (Xn1) is ON. - \For specific usage procedures, refer to section 4.2.2. - (3) Periodic electric energy 2 data completion flag (Xn2)
+- 5.2.1 Input signals - (1) Module ready (Xn0) - (a) When the power of CPU module is turned on or the CPU module reset is performed, it will turn ON as soon as the measurement is ready. - (b)This signal (Xn0) is turned OFF when energy measuring module displays a hardware error, and RUN LED is turned off. - (2) Periodic electric energy 1 data completion flag (Xn1) - (a) When Periodic electric energy 1 measurement flag (Yn1) is turned OFF and calculation of the periodic electric energy 1 is stopped, then this signal (Xn1) turns ON.
+While calculating the periodic electric energy 1, this signal (Xn1) turns OFF. - (b) In order to acquire the data under the condition where the periodic electric energy 1 is checked after the accumulation of the periodic electric energy is stopped, obtain the data while this signal (Xn1) is ON.

+\For specific usage procedures, refer to section 4.2.2.
-The usage procedure is the same as Periodic electric energy 1 data completion flag (Xn1).
-Refer to (2).

-- (4) Periodic electric energy 1 reset completion flag (Xn3) - (a) When Periodic electric energy 1 reset request (Yn3) is turned ON, and the periodic electric energy 1 that is stored in the buffer memory is reset, then this signal (Xn3) turns ON. - \For specific usage procedures, refer to section 4.2.2. - (5) Periodic electric energy 2 reset completion flag (Xn4) The usage procedure is the same as Periodic electric energy 1 reset completion flag (Xn3).
-Refer to (4). - (6) Data acquisition clock (Xn8) - (a) When the power is supplied to the CPU module and immediately after the initial computation is performed, this signal (Xn8) is turned ON and count of the output period of data acquisition clock is started.
-After that, this signal turns ON at the timing when the measurement data is completely written into the buffer memory after the elapse of the output period of data acquisition clock. - If the settings of the phase wire system, primary voltage, primary current, primary voltage of VT, secondary voltage of VT, primary current of CT and output period of data acquisition clock are changed, this signal turns ON immediately after the change of the settings and count of the output period of data acquisition clock is started. - (b) This signal (Xn8) turns OFF 150 ms after it turns ON.
+- (3) Periodic electric energy 2 data completion flag (Xn2) The usage procedure is the same as Periodic electric energy 1 data completion flag (Xn1).
+Refer to (2). - (4) Periodic electric energy 1 reset completion flag (Xn3) - (a) When Periodic electric energy 1 reset request (Yn3) is turned ON, and the periodic electric energy 1 that is stored in the buffer memory is reset, then this signal (Xn3) turns ON. \For specific usage procedures, refer to section 4.2.2. - (5) Periodic electric energy 2 reset completion flag (Xn4) The usage procedure is the same as Periodic electric energy 1 reset completion flag (Xn3).
+Refer to (4). - (6) Data acquisition clock (Xn8) - (a) After turning on the power of CPU module, the output period of data acquisition clock counting will start by turned on this signal (Xn8) immediately after the initial operation.
+Then the output period of data acquisition clock has completed writing the measurement data to the buffer memory and this signal would be turned on at this moment.
+Also, if the set of input voltage, primary current, primary voltage of VT and measurement data acquisition period are changed, immediately turn on and the output period of data acquisition clock counting will start. - (b) This signal will be off after turned on for 150ms.

 - (7) Operating condition setting completion flag (Xn9)

 - (a) When turning Operating condition setting request (Yn9) to ON and changing the following settings, this signal (Xn9) turns ON.

-- Phase wire system (Un¥G0)
+- Phase wire system (Un\G0)

-- Primary voltage (Un¥G1)

-- Primary current (Un¥G2)

-- Primary voltage of VT (Un¥G5)

-- Secondary voltage of VT (Un¥G6)
+- Input voltage (Un\G1)

-- Primary current of CT (Un¥G7)
+- Primary current (Un\G2)

-- Current demand time (Un¥G3)
+- Current demand time (Un\G3)

-- Electric power demand time (Un¥G4)
+- Electric power demand time (Un\G4)

+- Primary voltage of VT (Un\G5)

-- Alarm 1 item (Un¥G11)
+- Alarm 1 item (Un\G11)

-- Alarm 1 value (Un¥G12, 13)
+- Alarm 1 value (Un\G12, 13)

-- Alarm 1 reset method (Un¥G14)
+- Alarm 1 reset method (Un\G14)

-- Alarm 1 delay time (Un¥G15)
+- Alarm 1 delay time (Un\G15)

-- Alarm 2 item (Un¥G21)
+- Alarm 2 item (Un\G21)

-- Alarm 2 value (Un¥G22, 23)
+- Alarm 2 value (Un\G22, 23)

-- Alarm 2 reset method (Un¥G24)
+- Alarm 2 reset method (Un\G24)

-- Alarm 2 delay time (Un¥G25)
+- Alarm 2 delay time (Un\G25)

-- output period of data acquisition clock (Un¥G60,61)
+- Output period of data acquisition clock (Un\G60, 61)

 - (b) When Operating condition setting request (Yn9) is OFF, this signal (Xn9) turns OFF.

-(8) Alarm 1 flag (XnA)
+- (8) Alarm 1 flag (XnA)

-- (a) If the measured value of the alarm 1 item (Un\G11) exceeds the upper limit (in the case of the lower alarm, it goes under the lower limit), and if the situation continues and passes the alarm 1 delay time (Un\G15), then this signal (XnA) turns ON. - (b) Operations after this signal (XnA) is turned ON are different depending on the setting of the alarm 1 reset method (Un\G14).
+- (a) If the measured value of the alarm 1 item (Un\G11) exceeds the upper limit (in the case of the lower alarm, it goes under the lower limit), and if the situation continues and passes the alarm 1 delay time (Un\G15), then this signal (XnA) turns ON.

+- (b) Operations after this signal (XnA) is turned ON are different depending on the setting of the alarm 1 reset method (Un\G14).

-[When the alarm 1 reset method (Un\G14) is "auto reset"]
+- [When the alarm 1 reset method (Un\G14) is "auto reset"]